-Programmes are introduced based on the national and global level demand..
+Courses are introduced based on the national and global level demand for a particular course.
 Requirements of the recruiters, opportunities in the job market and gap identified in the curriculum designed by the university are considered in the development of add on and bridge programmes.
 Add on courses and computer courses are arranged based on contemporary relevance and opinion of existing and former students so that they can compete with students from other institutions in recruitment and interviews.